Upcoming conference presentations will be posted here as they develop.

 I presented a paper on boundary disputes between economists and business advocates at the Business History Conference in Denver, CO (March 30-April 1, 2017).

-CUNY community members caught me at the Queens College Graduate Media Studies Colloquium March 8, where I presented "Propaganda for the American Economy: Profit, Power, and Persuasion in the 20th (and 21st?)
+CUNY community members caught up with me at the Queens College Graduate Media Studies Colloquium March 8, where I presented "Propaganda for the American Economy: Profit, Power, and Persuasion in the 20th (and 21st?)
 Centuries," a talk about 20th century economic education and propaganda.

 I attended the "Historicizing the Economy" workshop at Harvard University September 23-24 and the O'Reilly Next Economy Conference October 9-12.